pcjimenezk/pcjimenezk/README.md

 - 👋 Howdy!
 I’m Citlally (pronounced: Sit-laly)
 - 👀 I'm a user-centered mixed-methods researcher specialized in helping people learn and use complex information to make decisions.
-- 🌱 I’m currently learning data analysis in Javascript and Python.
+- 🌱 I’m currently learning how to create websites!
 - 💞️ I’m looking to collaborate on projects that involve AI for education, mixed-methods research, and data-driven decision-making.
 - 📫 Chat with me at pcjimenezk@gmail.com